onap/vnfrqts-requirements/docs/Chapter4.rst

 Security Analytics Requirements

 * R-48470 The VNF **MUST** support Real-time detection and notification of security events.
-* R-22286 The VNF **MUST** support Integration functionality via API/Syslog/SNMP to other functional modules in the network (e.g., PCRF, PCEF) that enable dynamic security control by blocking the malicious traffic or malicious end users
+* R-22286 The VNF **MUST** support Integration functionality via API/Syslog/SNMP to other functional modules in the network (e.g., PCRF, PCEF) that enable dynamic security control by blocking the malicious traffic or malicious end users.
 * R-32636 The VNF **MUST** support API-based monitoring to take care of the scenarios where the control interfaces are not exposed, or are optimized and proprietary in nature.
-* R-61648 The VNF **MUST** support event logging, formats, and delivery tools to provide the required degree of event data to ONAP
+* R-61648 The VNF **MUST** support event logging, formats, and delivery tools to provide the required degree of event data to ONAP.
 * R-22367 The VNF **MUST** support detection of malformed packets due to software misconfiguration or software vulnerability.
 * R-31961 The VNF **MUST** support integrated DPI/monitoring functionality as part of VNFs (e.g., PGW, MME).
 * R-20912 The VNF **MUST** support alternative monitoring capabilities when VNFs do not expose data or control traffic or use proprietary and optimized protocols for inter VNF communication.